Foot prints in the snow

 We brought to life some other parts – fast feet, slow feet looking at how the patterns in the snow were different as he ran and did wide slow steps.

-Once we had had lots of fun exploring foot prints in the snow we looked for other foot prints that we could see.
+Once we had had lots of fun exploring footprints in the snow we looked for other footprints that we could see.
 There was lots of big feet and small feet dog feet and cat feet.
-But off the main tracks J was very excited to find some bird foot prints.
+But off the main tracks J was very excited to find some bird footprints.

-If he was excited to see and recognise that they were bird prints.
+If he was excited to see and recognize that they were bird prints.
 Then I was even more excited to discover and show him the prints that he had run past in his excitement to get to the small pond we have discovered on our walk.